Roblox/roact/docs/api-reference.md

 `shouldUpdate` provides a way to override Roact's rerendering heuristics.

-Right now, components are re-rendered any time a parent component updates, or when state is updated via `setState`.
+By default, components are re-rendered any time a parent component updates, or when state is updated via `setState`.

 `PureComponent` implements `shouldUpdate` to only trigger a re-render any time the props are different based on shallow equality.
 In a future Roact update, *all* components may implement this check by default.